endixons/EndSectors/README.md

 ## ⚠️ Warnings

-- YAML sector coordinates may cause slight teleporting **before the border**
+- JSON sector coordinates may cause slight teleporting **before the border**
 - Correct setup (matching frontend `sectors` array):
   - Spawn sectors: `-250 / 250`
   - Other sectors: `251 / 751` (or `-751 / -251` for negative axes)
-- Using old YAML (`250 / -250`) may produce weird border behavior
+- Using old coordinates (`250 / -250`) may produce weird border behavior

 ---

 ## 📌 TODO

-- Expand queue system
+- Expand/improve the queue system
 - Sync optimization and bug fixes
-- Add new 4fun features
+- Add more 4fun features